AbdelrahmanAbdelmogeth/Problem-Solving/10413-402-297-serialize-and-deserialize-binary-tree/README.md

 ## Overview
 Serialization and deserialization of a binary tree involve converting the tree structure into a string representation and reconstructing the tree from that string.

+---

-A Naive Solution would be storing inorder traversal and another traversal maybe post or preorder but we can do better by doing only one traversal i will arbitrarily choose inorder (node -> left -> right) and store all node values even the null ones.
+A Naive Solution would be storing inorder traversal and another traversal, maybe post or preorder, but we can do better by doing only one traversal.
+I will arbitrarily choose inorder (node -> left -> right) and store all node values, even the null ones.
 This ensures that both the structure (node connections) and the values of the tree are fully captured in the serialized string.

 ---

 ### Serialization